SofianeB/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

     -X PUT --data '{"index":4, "type":"REPLICA","data":"1000/'$SUFFIX'"}' \
     $PID_SERVER/1000/$SUFFIX2?index=4 | python -m json.tool
 ```

+## PID resolving
+How does the handle resolver actually know to which data object to resolve to?
+In the cases above we explicitely defined the field *URL* at index 1.
+What happens if index 1 contains different information, i.e. a different key buta URL as value.

+**Exercise**
+Create some PIDs and test these options:
+* Change the key *URL* at index 1 to something else
+* Change the value of the *URL* field to something that is not a URL.
+* Define a key avlue pair *URL* and the respective value at a higher index and put somethig else in index 1.

 ## Delete handle entries and whole handles
 In case we wish to remove the information on the checksum from the handle do this: